77+ College Statistics And Facts Need To Know in 2022

 • In the year 2019, top universities around the world received the highest number of applications UCLA received 1,02,225 whereas, San Diego and the University of California in Irvine and Berkeley stood with 88,446 applications, 85,092, and 85,044 respectively.
 The University of Santa Barbara also topped the list with 81,824 applications.

-• According to the studies, 24% of students apply to only one university for further education while 4% of the student apply to 10 and more colleges.
+• According to the studies, 24% of students apply to only one university for further education while 4% of the students apply to 10 or more colleges.

 • 9% of the students have a bachelor’s degree